AhmedShafique313/AI_Engineer-with-python/README.md

 6. Regular Expression: Regular expressions use the backslash character ('\') to indicate special forms or to allow special characters to be used without invoking their special meaning.
 [TutorialPoint](https://www.tutorialspoint.com/python/python_reg_expressions.htm)

+7. Package Managers in python: Package managers allow you to manage the dependencies (external code written by you or someone else) that your project needs to work correctly.

+PyPI and Pip are the most common contenders but here are some other options available as well:
+  - Poetry: Poetry is a dependency management and packaging tool for Python that runs on Windows, macOS, and Linux.
+Poetry efficiently installs, manages, and updates packages and their dependencies.
+Poetry seamlessly creates, saves, loads, and switches between project environments on your local computer.
+[PythonDocs](https://python-poetry.org/docs/)
+  - Conda: Conda is an open source package management system and environment management system that runs on Windows, macOS, and Linux.
+Conda quickly installs, runs and updates packages and their dependencies.
+Conda easily creates, saves, loads and switches between environments on your local computer.
+[Conda](https://docs.conda.io/en/latest/)
+  - PyPl: PyPI, typically pronounced pie-pee-eye, is a repository containing several hundred thousand packages.
+These range from trivial Hello, World implementations to advanced deep learning libraries. [pypl](https://pypi.org/)
+  - Pip: The standard package manager for Python is pip.
+It allows you to install and manage packages that aren’t part of the Python standard library. [w3schools](https://www.w3schools.com/python/python_pip.asp)
+  - PypX: Install and Run Python Applications in Isolated Environments.
+[GitHub](https://github.com/pypa/pipx)

 ### 3. Data Structures in Python
 1. Learn Data Structures from different courses.
 Here are the links of the courses which are freely available [Programiz](https://programiz.pro/learn/master-dsa-with-python)